BTCDecoded/blvm-docs/src/node/operations.md

 # Node Operations

-Operational guide for running and maintaining a BLLVM node.
+Operational guide for running and maintaining a BLVM node.

 ## Starting the Node